 Pros:

-- Rotating restaurant!
-Who doesn’t love that?
+- Rotating restaurant, who doesn’t love that?!

 - Cool scenery, with jungle, desert and prairie scenes from the Land ride